 I am glad you asked.
 You can also make this a shot!
 Essentially the Shaft shot is an espresso martini, except you just put it in a rocks glass, use a straw and suck it down as fast as you can.
 For the full recipe of the shaft here is the link to the 6 best shots ever.

-- Chilled espresso Espresso cold brew & Starbucks espresso shots work great.
+- 2 shots Chilled espresso Espresso cold brew or Starbucks small espresso shots work great as well.

 - Ground cinnamon sprinkled on top to garnish